-AVPA Arts Research Enhancement Grant
+AVPA Arts Enhancement Grants for Faculty

 Award Limit: $7,500

-- Project Description: A narrative description of up to 3 double-spaced pages using Times New Roman 12-point font with one-inch margins.
-The project description should include any illustrations, figures, data, or other information and:
+Project Description: A narrative description of up to 3 double-spaced pages using Times New Roman 12-point font with one-inch margins.
+The project description should include any illustrations, figures, data, or other pertinent information and state the specific objectives of the project.

-- State the specific objectives of the project.
-Discuss the research methodologies to be employed as well as the aesthetic frames through which the project will be evaluated.
+- Discuss the research methodologies to be employed as well as the aesthetic frames through which the project will be evaluated.

 - Describe the anticipated outcome(s) of the project expected within one year of the award.

-- Applications must demonstrate the capability and credibility of the principal investigator to perform the research.
+Applications must demonstrate the capability and credibility of the principal investigator to perform the research.
 If graduate students are to take part, describe their work’s relevance to their graduate study and the supervision planned for their participation.

-- Investigator Curriculum Vitae: Up to two pages listing recent publications or creative works for all investigators.
+Investigator Curriculum Vitae: Up to two pages listing recent publications or creative works for all investigators.

-- Budget and Justification: Up to one page, specifically itemizing each budgeted item.
+Budget and Justification: Up to one page, specifically itemizing each budgeted item.
 Justify each item in the budget in terms of the goals of the project.

-- Investigator: The potential and previous qualifications for the proposal applicant(s) to successfully complete the proposed project.
+Investigator: The potential and previous qualifications for the proposal applicant(s) to successfully complete the proposed project.

 There is one granting period per academic year; this is a change from previous years and better reflects the kinds and timing of our grant applications.

-- Opening date for the submission of proposals: September 15
+Opening date for the submission of proposals: September 21

-- Notification of awards and grants: December 1
+Notification of awards and grants: December 1

 Estimated start date pending any required compliance approval(s): January 15